-LED Light Status Description PWR (Green) On The router is ready WLAN (Yellow) Off Wireless LAN is disabled Blinking Wireless traffic is transmitting or receiving ADSL (Green) On Connected to an ADSL DSLAN successfully Blinking No connection LAN LNK/ACT (Port 1-4) ) On Off Blinking The LAN cable is connected to the router No network connection.
+LED Light Status Description PWR (Green) On Router is switched on and correctly powered.
+WLAN (Yellow) On Off Blinking Wireless LAN WPS is on.
+Wireless LAN is disabled Wireless traffic is transmitting or receiving ADSL (Green) On Blinking Connected to an ADSL DSLAN successfully No connection LAN LNK/ACT (Port 1-4) On Off Blinking The LAN cable is connected to the router No network connection.
 Network traffic transferring or receiving through the LAN port